fermi-ad/slack-usage/docs/README.md

 ### Setting reminders

 Reminders are an awesome feature!
 You can click on the "..." on a message and set a reminder about it, so that Slack will notify you in the future with a link to get back to the message.
-The problem is, it basically disappears in the meantime, so you have place where you can see your to-do list of things you set reminders on.
-Then the reminder will buzz, but it won't be a great time to work on it, so you'll snooze the reminder, and it disappears all over again.
-And if you forget to snooze the reminder, you'll lose the unread notification in Slackbot!
+These reminders go into the "Later" section with all your "Saved for later" bookmarks.
+When the reminder timer is up, the reminder will buzz.

 ### Alternative best practice

-Instead, you can use "Saved Items" as your to-do list.
-On a message, click the "..." button and then the bookmark icon ("Add to saved items").
-That will add it to the Saved Items list, in the top left of your channel menu.
-Saved items is great, because it will show you messages across all channels that you've saved.
-You can simply unsave them when you're done with the task.
+Instead of marking unread you can use "Later" as your to-do list.
+On a message, click the bookmark button ("Save for later").
+That will add it to the Later list, in the top left of your channel menu.
+Later is great, because it will show you messages across all channels that you've saved.
+You can simply unsave or complete them when you're done with the task.

 ## Useful tips and features